Professor-G/pyBIA/docs/source/Godines & Prescott 2025.rst

 Training Morphological Catalog
 -----------

 To download the images used in this study please visit the `NoirLab <https://noirlab.edu/science/data-services/other/ndwfs>`_ website.
-We utilized the Bootes field data, from which there are 27 total subfields to download, in addition to the corresponding error maps.
-The data avaialable are in .fits format.
+We utilized the Bootes field catalog and imaging datasets, from which there are 27 total subfields.
+The imaging data necessary to follow our complete analysis has been made available for `download here <https://drive.google.com/file/d/17F4e9CaDsyvusrTHKzSk8VQ8Nbz7MD87/view?usp=sharing>`_.

 The training set objects used in our study can be :download:`downloaded here <training_set.csv>`_.
 This dataframe contains catalog information on the 866 LAB candidates compiled by `Prescott et al 2012 <https://ui.adsabs.harvard.edu/abs/2012ApJ...748..125P/abstract>`_, as well as 3200 randomly selected OTHER sources from the same dataset.